-Austill Stuart is the director of privatization and government reform at Reason Foundation and editor of Reason's Annual Privatization Report.
+Austill Stuart is the director of privatization and government reform at Reason Foundation.

 Prior to joining Reason, Stuart worked in a variety of settings, including at non-profits, on Capitol Hill, and in fundraising.
 Before moving to the D.C. area in early 2009, he worked for five years in the financial services industry.